Shubham-Diwadkar/Java-Programming/README.md

 This program demonstrates the use of the garbage collector in Java.

-In Java, objects that are no longer referenced are eligible for garbage collection.
+Objects that are no longer referenced are eligible for garbage collection.
 The JVM automatically reclaims the memory occupied by these objects to free up resources.
 The finalize() method is called by the garbage collector before an object is garbage collected.

-The Garbage_Collector class overrides the finalize() method to print a message when garbage collection is performed by the JVM.
+- The Garbage_Collector class overrides the finalize() method to print a message when garbage collection is performed by the JVM.
-In the main() method, two Garbage_Collector objects s1 and s2 are created.
+- In the main() method, two Garbage_Collector objects s1 and s2 are created.
-After setting both objects to null, the System.gc() method is called to request garbage collection.
+- After setting both objects to null, the System.gc() method is called to request garbage collection.
-The JVM decides when to actually perform garbage collection.
+- The JVM decides when to actually perform garbage collection.

 #### Syntax